github/docs/content/issues/organizing-your-work-with-project-boards/managing-project-boards/changing-project-board-visibility.md

 {% endtip %}

+Only organization members with *owner* or *project admin* roles can change project board visibility.

 1. Navigate to the project board you want to make {% ifversion ghae %}internal{% else %}public{% endif %} or private.
 {% data reusables.project-management.click-menu %}
 {% data reusables.project-management.access-collaboration-settings %}